linux-kdevops/kdevops-history/docs/kdevops-configuration.md

 few more elaborate projects are referenced later.

-What a target system may need will vary depending on your needs and your preferences and so the Linux modeling variability language, kconfig, has been embraced to allow users to configure how kdevops is to be used.
-You choose whether or not to use vagrant, terraform, bare metal, and what bells or whistles to turn on or off.
+What a target system may need will vary depending on your needs and your preferences and so the Linux modeling variability language, Kconfig, has been embraced to allow users to configure how kdevops is to be used.
+You choose whether or not to use vagrant, Terraform, bare metal, and what bells or whistles to turn on or off.

 To configure kdevops use: